donut28/an-untitled-clicker-game/README.md

 UCG = untitled clicker game

 UCG is not crossplatform.
-It only works on PC.
+It only works on the Windows operating system.

 Feel free to download via the releases feature and play the game.
 The Github will have updated versions of the game for you to check out.